nyh3/tp/docs/UserGuide.md

 - For addition of expenditure without type: `e/ add/ d/ <description> amt/ <cost> date/ <dd.mm.yyyy>`.
 - For addition of expenditure with type: `e/ add/ d/ <description> t/ <type> amt/ <cost> date/ <dd.mm.yyyy>`.
 - For deletion of saved expenditure: `e/ del/ <index>`.
-- For clearing of all expenditures: `clearlist`.
+- For clearing of all expenditures: `e/ clearlist/`.
-- For listing of all expenditures: `list`.
+- For listing of all expenditures: `e/ list/`.
 - For viewing of expenditures filtered by month: `e/ view/ m/ <mm.yyyy>`.
 - For viewing of expenditures filtered by year: `e/ view/ y/ <yyyy>`.
 - For viewing of expenditures filtered by type: `e/ view/ t/ <type>`.